Helping ensure our woodlands survive, and thrive.

 By implementing comprehensive invasive species control measures woodlands can be protected and restored promoting the health and resilience of forest ecosystems for the future.

-We use either a flail mower attachment on our compact tractor or a hand-held brush cutter to cut and pulverise vegetation into small pieces.
+These techniques pulverise vegetation into small pieces.
 This reduces the height and density of undergrowth, allowing more light to reach the woodland floor.
 The cut vegetation then mulches, feeding the soil with nitrates.